chatbotkit/node-sdk/packages/sdk/README.md

 [![NPM](https://img.shields.io/npm/v/@chatbotkit/sdk.svg)](https://www.npmjs.com/package/@chatbotkit/sdk)
 [![ChatBotKit](https://img.shields.io/badge/credits-ChatBotKit-blue.svg)](https://chatbotkit.com)

-# ChatBotKit JavaScript SDK
+# ChatBotKit Node SDK

-Welcome to the ChatBotKit JavaScript SDK.
-This SDK is a javascript-based solution for building conversational AI chatbots with ease.
+Welcome to the ChatBotKit SDK.
+This SDK is a node-based solution for building conversational AI chatbots with ease.
 With [ChatBotKit](https://chatbotkit.com), you can quickly develop and deploy chatbots that can interact with users in natural language.

 ## SDK Features

-- **Easy setup** - The ChatBotKit JavaScript SDK is easy to install and set up.
+- **Easy setup** - The ChatBotKit SDK is easy to install and set up.
 You can have your first chatbot up and running in minutes.
-- **Serverless** - ChatBotKit JavaScript SDK is compatible with the latest and greatest runtime environments such as Serverless and Edge with automatic support for Vercel, Netlify, Cloudflare Workerss, Deno, AWS Lambda and more.
+- **Serverless** - ChatBotKit SDK is compatible with the latest and greatest runtime environments such as Serverless and Edge with automatic support for Vercel, Netlify, Cloudflare Workerss, Deno, AWS Lambda and more.
 - **Modern** - A modern SDK with built-in support for CommonJS, ECMAScript Modules, async/await, streams and much more.
 - **Customizable** - You can easily customize the chatbot's behavior and responses to fit your specific use case.